lambdaclass/concrete/README.md

 - libstdc++-static may be required on some Linux distributions such as Fedora and Ubuntu

 ## Design

+### Rust similarities and differences
+Concrete take many features from Rust like:
+- Enum, structs instead of classes
+- Ad-hoc polymorphism via traits
+- Parametric polymorphism via generics
+- Expressions and statements rather than only expressions as in many functional languages
+- Built-in dependency manager
+- Built-in linter and formatter
+- Built-in testing tooling
+- Good compilation error messages
+- Inmutability by default, optional mutability

+But we want to take a different path with respect to:
+- Linear type system rather than affine type system
+- No lifetimes
+- Simpler borrow checker
+- Concurrency model.
+We provide a default runtime with green threads.
+There is no support for low-level primitives like atomics, mutex and OS threads.
+- There is no Sync and Send traits.
+This implies that mutability can only happen inside the same process.
+- No relationsihp between modules and files
+- No circular dependencies in modules
+- No macros
+- At the beginning we won't support local type inference at function level.
+We might add it in the future.
+- Financials decimal type and bigint type as part of the standard library
+- Bit-for-bit deterministic/reproducible builds from the beginning
+- Fearless FFI
+- Perfect replayability to be able to easily reproduce Heisenbugs

 ### Core features
 - C/Go/Rust-inspired, context-free small grammar, syntax: if, for, function calls, modules, pattern matching